lorenmt/mtan/README.md

 ```

 ## Acknowledgement
-We would like to thank Simon Vandenhende for his help on MTAN-DeepLabv3 design, and Jialong Wu on his help on mIoU bug fix.
+We would like to thank Simon Vandenhende for his help on MTAN-DeepLabv3 design; Jialong Wu on his generous contribution to benchmarking MTAN-DeepLabv3, and implementation on data augmentation for NYUv2 dataset.

 ## Contact
 If you have any questions, please contact `sk.lorenmt@gmail.com`.